EfeAgare/Rack-Data-Storage-API/README.md

 Implement a small HTTP service to store objects organized by repository.
 Clients of this service must implement the API below.

-## Recommendations

-* Your code will be read by humans, please take the time to optimize for that.
-* Add extra tests to test the functionality of your implementation.
-* The description of your submission should be used to describe your reasoning, your assumptions and the tradeoffs in your implementation.
-* If your chosen language allows for concurrency, remember that this is a web application and concurrent requests will come in.
-* Focus on getting a working solution and avoid external dependencies for data storage.

 ## API

 ### Upload an Object